ICMPv6: Message types and formats

 The ICMPv6 message consists of a header and the protocol payload.
-The header contains only three fields: type (8 bits), code (8 bits), and checksum (16 bits). type specifies the type of the message.
-Values in the range from 0 to 127 (high-order bit is 0) indicate an error message, while values in the range from 128 to 255 (high-order bit is 1) indicate an information message.
-The code field value depends on the message type and provides an additional level of message granularity.
-The checksum field provides a minimal level of integrity verification for the ICMP message.
+The header contains only three fields: Type (8 bits), Code (8 bits), and Checksum (16 bits).

 Types

 Control messages are identified by the value in the type field.
 The code field gives additional context information for the message.
 Some messages serve the same purpose as the correspondingly named ICMP message types.

 Note that the table above is not comprehensive.
 The current complete list of assigned ICMPv6 types can be found at this link: IANA: ICMPv6 Parameters.